SAE J3105: Bus up (J3105-2)

 The bus up ACD implementation (officially, "Vehicle-mounted Pantograph Connection") also uses an overhead charger, but the charging contacts remain fixed in place while the bus extends a pantograph up from its roof to meet the charger.
 The charging contacts are on the underside of a long hooded enclosure to facilitate the bus and charger contact connection.

 The bus up implementation has been adopted by VDL Bus & Coach using chargers provided by Heliox, with both companies based in The Netherlands.
-The Amstelland-Meerlanden charging depots at Schipol Airport were the largest electric bus charger installation in Europe when they were completed in 2018, including 23 450 kW opportunity chargers and 84 30 kW depot chargers from Heliox, servicing a fleet of 100 VDL Citea SLFA articulated buses equipped with bus-up pantographs.
+The Amstelland-Meerlanden charging depots at Schiphol Airport were the largest electric bus charger installation in Europe when they were completed in 2018, including 23 450 kW opportunity chargers and 84 30 kW depot chargers from Heliox, servicing a fleet of 100 VDL Citea SLFA articulated buses equipped with bus-up pantographs.
 Heliox also introduced a dual-interface system compatible with both top-down (J3105-1) and bus-up (J3105-2) vehicles in 2018.

 Pin and socket (J3105-3)

-In the pin and socket ACD implementation (officially, "Enclosed Pin and Socket Connection"), a pin is inserted horizontally from a curbside charging station into a socket with a guiding funnel on the roof of the bus.
+In the pin and socket ACD implementation (officially, "Enclosed Pin and Socket Connection"), a pin is inserted horizontally from a curbside charging station into a socket with a guiding funnel on the roof of the vehicle.

 The pin and socket implementation was developed by Stäubli, who market it as the Quick Charging Connector (QCC).
 QCC has been implemented on a test basis at ports in Hamburg (6 charging stations and 25 automated guided vehicles [AGV]) and Singapore (3 stations and 22 AGVs).
 In addition, the Port of Long Beach has announced its intentions to convert an existing fleet of 33 diesel-powered tractors to battery-electric drivetrains, which will include the installation of charging stations.
 The quantity of charging stations, built by Tritium and fitted with the Stäubli QCC system, will be sufficient to allow all 33 tractors to be charged simultaneously.
+The Long Beach charger installation was completed in December 2023.